 Comfortable PJs and sleep sacks

 Last but not least, in order for your little one to fall asleep comfortably and stay like that throughout the night is that you make sure he or she only comes in contact with soft materials that are gentle to the skin.
 You want to make sure to not use any rough or coarse materials that could irritate their skin.
 Moreover, use pajamas that have zippers and not buttons to save yourself the hassle of having to unbutton a bazillions buttons in the middle of the night which could wake your baby even more and interfere with his sleep.
 Avoid using blankets for newborns to avoid choking accidents or SIDS.
 A great alternative to blankets that will keep your baby just as warm as sleep sacks.
-My absolute favorite sleep sack of all times is the one from Baby and Sunshine.
+My absolute favorite sleep sack of all time is the one from Baby and Sunshine.
 This ultra-soft 3-layer bamboo baby sleep sack is a lot softer and higher quality than the regular sleep sacks you can buy.
-Even though my son is already 2 years old, he loves his sleep sacks.
-He doesn’t like blankets and just kicks them off.
-Thankfully, this sleep sack is fairly big and keeps him warm throughout the night.
+My son used this sleep sack until he was 2.5 years old.
 What’s another super cool feature is that you can zip it open at the bottom so that you can do a diaper change at night without having to take the entire sleep sack off.
 In addition to that, I highly recommend Baby and Sunshine’s Baby PJs as they only use high-quality products like bamboo or organic cotton making the material extra snuggly and soft.